Anja Kaspersen

 Kaspersen is the former director of the United Nations Office for Disarmament Affairs in Geneva and Deputy Secretary General of the Conference on Disarmament (UNODA).
 Previously, she held the role as the head of strategic engagement and new technologies at the International Committee of the Red Cross (ICRC).
 Prior to joining the ICRC she served as a senior director for geopolitics and international security and a member of the executive committee at the World Economic Forum.

-Kaspersen has also worked in business and has had a rich diplomatic and academic career.
-She is a published author, podcast host and a sought after public speaker and commentator on matters relating to geopolitics, international security, peacekeeping, arms control, multilateral diplomacy, emerging technology ethics, AI, cyber conflict, digital resilience and oceans security.
-She is world renowned for her mixed social science interdisciplinary approach and is a strong supporter of multilateralism and of the use of science and technology diplomacy to promote adaptive arms control, technology and AI governance, responsible innovation and responsible applications, along with multilateral and globally cooperative arrangements and standards.
+Kaspersen has worked in business, diplomacy, and academia.
+She is an author, podcast host, public speaker, and commentator on topics including geopolitics, national security peacekeeping, arms control, multilateral diplomacy, emerging technology ethics, artificial intelligence, cyber conflict, digital resilience and oceans security.
+Her work has focused on interdisciplinary approaches to international security, technology governance, arms control, responsible innovation, and multilateral cooperation.